 The RVPlusYou Rental Protection Policy is a valuable benefit that covers your renter, your RV, and you when you list and rent your RV through our online booking platform.
-This program only applies during the rental period, when the renter books through RVPlusYou, and only after the RV is delivered and set up, never while it is in transit or moving.
+This program only applies during the rental period and only after the RV is delivered and set up, never while it is in transit or moving.
 Read below for details, or see our FAQ.

 RV RENTAL PROTECTION POLICY: LIABILITY

 ►Why do RVPlusYou recreational vehicle owners need the RVPlusYou Protection program?

 As an RVPlusYou member host, your primary source of protection against loss is your automobile insurance policy.
-However, certain insurance policies can contain exclusions, i.e. situations in which the insurance company will not pay for a claim.
+However, certain insurance policies contain exclusions, i.e. situations in which the insurance company will not pay for a claim.
 It’s not uncommon for automobile policies to exclude coverage for losses arising out of commercial, business, rental activity, and third party involvement.

 The current liability coverage on your recreational vehicle may not sufficiently protect you if where your negligence causes bodily injury to others or if you accidentally cause damage to another person’s property as a RVPlusYou recreational vehicle owner.
 Moreover, today, when multi-million-dollar lawsuits are common, your automobile policy may provide substantial liability limits, but it may not be enough.

-It is important to consult with your professional insurance advisers to ensure your policy will respond to losses associated with and arising out of your activities as a RVPlusYou recreational vehicle owner.
+It is important to consult with your professional insurance advisers to ensure your policy will respond to losses arising out of your activities as an RVPlusYou recreational vehicle owner.

-The RVPlusYou Protection Program can respond where your automobile’ insurance does not.
+The RVPlusYou Protection Program can respond where your automobile insurance does not.
 Whether the issue requires medical care or repair of property, you will typically have coverage up to the program’s limits.
-Keep in mind that there are exclusions, such as expected or intended damages, abuse or molestation, liquor liability, etc., so it is important to fully understand the program details.
+Keep in mind that there are exclusions, such as expected or intended damages, abuse or molestation, liquor liability, etc., so it is important to fully understand the program’s details.

-►How would the RVPlusYou Protection Program respond where a guest slips on Member Host property and sues?
+►How would the RVPlusYou Protection Program respond if a guest slips on Member Host property and sues?